lucaspauker/lucaspauker.com/content/articles/newber.md

 This structure turns price discovery into an open, competitive marketplace for algorithms.
 Rather than relying on a centralized pricing engine, the platform outsources the pricing function to a distributed set of market participants.
 Each participant contributes pricing intelligence based on different perspectives, models, or data sources, and is financially incentivized to be as accurate as possible.
 Importantly, this also allows the system to adapt dynamically.
 If traffic patterns shift due to a new road closure or there's an unexpected surge in demand near a stadium, agents that can quickly pick up these signals and adjust their pricing logic accordingly will profit.
 This creates a robust, decentralized forecasting mechanism that improves over time without centralized tuning.

-Now that we have a system for generating decentralized, competitive price predictions, we can layer a user experience (UX) on top that is intuitive and responsive to real-time market conditions.
+Now that we have a system for generating decentralized, competitive price predictions, we can layer a UX on top that is intuitive and responsive to real-time market conditions.
 When a rider opens the app and enters their desired destination, the app computes the ride's feature vector \\(F_i\\) and queries the pricing market.
 It displays the current predicted fair price based on the aggregate of agent submissions—this could be a median or weighted average of \\(a_k(F_i)\\) values.
 This could also be rated by the average reward of the algorithm to give more weight to the accurate algorithms.
 The rider can then choose to: